 Catalytic converter replacement can be one of the most expensive auto repair tasks.
 Depending on the value of your car, it might not be worth replacing the catalytic converter.

 However, you can prevent the need for a new catalytic converter by maintaining your vehicle.
-If you get the spark plugs changed regularly and keep the engine running its best, the catalytic converter will continue working as it was intended.
+If you get the spark plugs changed regularly and keep the engine running at its best, the catalytic converter will continue working as it was intended.
 It’s when you neglect your vehicle’s care that the catalytic converter starts to fail.
 If the Check Engine Light comes on, take it seriously and have it looked at.

 Factors that Affect Catalytic Converter Replacement Cost